bitnami/charts/bitnami/influxdb/README.md

 [InfluxDB<sup>TM</sup>](https://www.influxdata.com/products/influxdb-overview/) is an open source time-series database designed to handle large write and read loads in real-time.

+Disclaimer: The respective trademarks mentioned in the offering are owned by the respective companies.
+We do not provide a commercial license for any of these products.
+This listing has an open-source license.
+InfluxDB<sup>TM</sup> and InfluxDB Relay<sup>TM</sup> are run and maintained by InfluxData, which is a completely separate project from Bitnami.

 ## TL;DR

 ```console